r-fukutoku/ML410_Project5/index.md

 ### 1. Create Sklearn Compliant Functions for Square Root Lasso and SCAD
-Create my own sklearn compliant functions for **SCAD and Square Root Lasso**, so I could use them in conjunction with **GridSearchCV** for finding optimal hyper-parameters when data such as x and y are given.
+Create my own sklearn compliant functions for SCAD and Square Root Lasso, so I could use them in conjunction with GridSearchCV for finding optimal hyper-parameters when data such as x and y are given.

 Import libraries: